sourcegraph/sourcegraph-accounts-sdk-go/README.md

 }
 ```

-## SAMS REST API
+## SAMS Accounts API

-The SAMS REST API is for user-oriented access tokens.
-These APIs are much simpler in nature, as most integrations
+The SAMS Accounts API is for user-oriented operations like inspecting your own account details.
+These APIs are
-will make use of the Client API.
-However, the REST API is required if the service is not governing access based
+much simpler in nature, as most integrations will make use of the Clients API.
+However, the REST API is
-on the SAMS token scope, but instead using its own authorization mechanism. e.g. governing access based on the
+required if the service is not governing access based on the SAMS token scope, but instead using its own
-SAMS external account ID.
+authorization mechanism. e.g. governing access based on the SAMS external account ID.

 ```go
 package main